The Pro Skating Culture: Influence And Legacy

 While skateboarding and hip-hop traditions have intersected and influenced each other over the years, deck riding is not inherently a hip-hop tradition, as it encompasses various subcultures and musical influences, including skate punk and other genres.

-What Impact Does Skateboard Society & Skateboard Culture Entail?
+What Influence Does Skateboard Society & Skating Tradition Entail?

-Skateboard tradition refers to the unique lifestyle, values, and community that has developed around the sport of deck riding, encompassing fashion, music, language, and art.
-It often includes elements of street-styled clothing lines and has been influenced by popular culture.
+Longboard tradition refers to the unique lifestyle, values, and community that has developed around the sport of deck riding, encompassing fashion, music, language, and art.
+It often includes elements of street-styled clothing lines and has been influenced by popular influence.

 The skater subculture refers to a group of individuals who share a passion for skateboarding, embracing a distinct set of values, norms, and behaviors that define their identity as skateboarders.
-This subculture is often seen as a small counter-culture activity that has had a significant impact on popular culture.
+This subculture is often seen as a small counter-culture activity that has had a significant influence on popular influence.

-How Can Skateboarding Provide Identity To Those Who Are Involved?
+How Can Longboarding Provide Identity To Those Who Are Involved?

-Skateboarding can provide a sense of identity and tradition to participants through shared experiences, camaraderie, and expression of individual style and creativity within the deck riding community.
+Skateboarding’s influence provides participants with a sense of identity and tradition through shared experiences, camaraderie, and the expression of individual style, freedom creativity, within the skateboarding community, turning it into a cultural phenomenon.
 It’s a form of self-expression practiced by many fellow skaters.

 What Is The Athlete Lifestyle?

-The skater lifestyle involves a dedication to deck riding as a central part of one’s daily activities and self-expression, often characterized by spending time at skate parks, building own ramps, seeking new skate spots to skate, and engaging with other skaters.
+The skater lifestyle involves a dedication to skateboarding as a central part of one’s daily activities and self-expression, using skateboards to explore and redefine urban spaces with creativity.
+It is often characterized by spending time at skate parks, building one’s own ramps or skateboard decks, seeking new skate spots, and engaging with other skaters using their skate decks.

 What Is Important In Deck Riding?